kyan2467/IUP-DataStructure-MiniProject1_Kyan/README.md

 The program simulates a simple task management system where users can add tasks, process tasks, and undo previous actions.

 ## Data Structures Used

-### Stack
+Stack

-Used for storing the history of actions to implement the undo feature.
+The stack data structure is used for storing the history of actions performed by the user.
+It follows the Last In, First Out (LIFO) principle, meaning the most recent action is the first one that can be undone.
+In this project, the stack is mainly used to implement the undo feature, allowing the program to revert the most recent operation when requested by the user.

-### Queue
+Queue

-Used to store normal tasks that will be processed in FIFO order.
+The queue data structure is used to store normal tasks that will be processed in First In, First Out (FIFO) order.
+This means the task that is added first will be the first one to be processed.
+Using a queue ensures that tasks are handled fairly and in the order they were received.

-### Deque
+Deque

-Used to manage urgent tasks where insertion and removal can happen at both ends.
+The deque (double-ended queue) is used to manage urgent tasks.
+Unlike a regular queue, a deque allows insertion and removal of elements from both the front and the back.
+This flexibility makes it suitable for handling urgent tasks that may need to be prioritized or processed immediately depending on the situation.

 ## Program Features